awsdocs/aws-cli-user-guide/doc_source/cli-configure-completion.md

 ### Enable command completion<a name="cli-command-completion-enable"></a>

-To enable command completion, run the command for the shell that you're using\.
-You can add the command to your shell's RC file to run it each time you open a new shell\.
-In each command, replace the path `/usr/local/bin` with the one found on your system in the previous section\.
+After confirming the completer is in your path, enable command completion by running the appropriate command for the shell that you're using\.
+You can add the command to your shell's profile to run it each time you open a new shell\.
+In each command, replace the */usr/local/aws/bin* path with the one found on your system in [Confirm the completer's folder is in your path](#cli-command-completion-path)\.
 + **`bash`** – Use the built\-in command `complete`\.

   ```
-  $ complete -C '/usr/local/bin/aws_completer' aws
+  $ complete -C '/usr/local/aws/bin/aws_completer' aws
   ```

   Add the command to `~/.bashrc` to run it each time you open a new shell\.
 Your `~/.bash_profile` should source `~/.bashrc` to ensure that the command is also run in login shells\.